bgcarlisle/cthist/README.md

 library(cthist)
 ```

-This package provides 3 for downloading historical clinical trial data
+This package provides 5 for downloading and interpreting historical
-from ClinicalTrials.gov
+clinical trial data from ClinicalTrials.gov

 ## Functions provided by `cthist`